fossasia/knitting.fossasia.org/README.md

 A popular modul is the Addi Express.
 Plastic can be easily printed out on 3D printers.
 This project implements the idea to code a circular knitting machine.
 As inexpensive small PCs components like the Rapsberry PI and Arduinos become increasingly powerful there is even an option to include them as optional components in such a 3D printed knitting machine.
+You can

+- visit the [website for this project][circle-knitting-website].

 **Contribute:**
 [Repository][circle-knitting-repo]